Hectate/instagraft/readme.md

 Instant Graftification is a Javascript-based implementation of the Starfinder (an pen-and-paper RPG from Paizo) graft rules found in Appendix 1 of _Alien Archive_.
 The goal of this project is to enable Game Masters to easily generate printable stat blocks in a consistent, easy-to-use format.
 To this end, it intends to automate many of the calculations and adjustments for each graft, and insert them into a statistics block template page with a print/view version easily produced afterward.

 This repository holds the code that enables IG to function.
-If you would like to _use_ IG, you can simply visit {insert website here} to do so.
+If you would like to _use_ IG, you can simply visit [https://hectate.github.io/instagraft/index.html] to do so.

 ## Getting Started